When a Scent Brings a Memory Forward

 Because of this work, we have seen firsthand how scent can support wellbeing.
 Research continues to show that the areas of the brain tied to smell are closely linked to memory and emotion.
 Gentle olfactory stimulation can bring comfort, spark old stories, or create a sense of grounding and presence, especially for those living with Alzheimer’s or other forms of memory loss.
 While scent is not a treatment, the emotional lift it can offer is real and deeply felt.

+We were very happy to be part of their memory-care education for family of loved ones with alzhaimers.
 This understanding is what made our visit to Calligraphy Westwood so meaningful.

-We brought a small collection of our perfumes, and the shift in the room happened almost immediately.
+We brought a small collection of our scents, and the shift in the room happened almost immediately.
 The first spritz floated into the air and everything seemed to soften.
 Faces relaxed.
 Eyes brightened.
 A few residents closed their eyes and simply breathed, letting a familiar note awaken a memory that had been resting for years.
 A childhood garden.
 A favorite vacation.
 A loved one who wore a certain scent.
 These moments arrived gently, like small doors opening.

 It was a joy to see the smiles spread across many faces as those memories surfaced.
 One woman grew misty-eyed when she smelled a simple note of freshly cut green grass.
 She held the scent strip for a long moment, letting it bring her back to warm summers from years ago.